Famotidine vs omeprazole

 Searched over 200M research papers

-In patients with acute coronary syndromes (ACS) receiving clopidogrel and aspirin, there was no significant difference in platelet reactivity between those treated with omeprazole and those treated with famotidine.
-Both drugs had similar cumulative rates of adverse cardiovascular events at 12 months .
+In patients with acute coronary syndromes taking aspirin and clopidogrel, omeprazole did not significantly reduce the antiplatelet effect of clopidogrel compared to famotidine.
+Both drugs had similar rates of adverse cardiovascular events over 12 months .

 Conclusion